 There are quite a few concerns that follow this discovery.
 First, with easy access to Canadian weed online there is a better way to be able to assess drivers for THC impairment, as THC use and impairment is not assessed exactly like we assess alcohol use/impairment.
 There is no number that can be used to reliably predict impairment; we simply need a different system.
 Additionally, because marijuana has such a long history of illegality when compared to alcohol or products or bi-products from CBD Shop, there have not been many opportunities to study the effects of prohibition versus legalization, use versus abuse, and other comparisons.
 Essentially, THC outcome research data collection is in its infancy.

-Ruben Baler, a health scientist at the National Institute on Drug Abuse, focuses on concerns about Shop for weed online and its deleterious effects on coordination and balance, increasing the risk of accidental self-harm and injury to others, particularly when driving.
+Ruben Baler, a health scientist at the National Institute on Drug Abuse, focuses on concerns about Shop for weed online and its deleterious effects on coordination and balance, increasing the risk of accidental self-harm and injury to others, particularly when driving, which is when you might want to contact personal injury attorneys located in Cordova.
 Furthermore, Baler brings attention to a specific concern: young marijuana users.
 Because marijuana interferes with the development of the brain while it is still maturing and because THC levels have skyrocketed over the past few decades, the risks to the developing brain are far more significant than in previous generations.
 Baler summarized the problem: “You’re cumulatively impairing your cognitive function.
 What’s going to be the ultimate result, nobody can say.”

 For more information: